enBloc-org/kindly/.github/GOVERNANCE.md

 ## Collaborator

 Everyone involved in maintaining / improving Kindly is considered a collaborator.
-All you need in order to be a collaborator is the willpower to become involved.
+All you need in order to be a collaborator is to get involved.

 - **Do**
   Get familiar with the documentation on Kindly.
 Set up your local environment and try using the platform.
 Connect with the community on the Discord server and introduce yourself in the `#start-here` channel.
 Submit new issues if you spot an opportunity to improve Kindly by adding functionality of fixing a bug.